Knee Injury Compensation Calculator

 • Moderate injury

 The figures above are generated by JMW’s Compensation Calculator and provide an estimate of the average amount that could be claimed for an injury, based on the Judicial College Injury Tables.
-They provide a rough guide of how much you might be able to claim for your knee injury, and could help you decide whether to pursue your legal case.
+They provide a rough guide to how much compensation you might be able to claim for your knee injury, to help you decide if pursuing legal action is the right step for you.

-If you would like a more specific estimate of how much you could claim for your knee injury, you should speak to an expert solicitor who can provide an estimate after assessing your injury and personal circumstances, including any financial losses you may have suffered.
+If you would like a more specific estimate of how much personal injury compensation you could claim for your knee injury, you should speak to an expert solicitor.
+They will assess your injury and personal circumstances, including any financial losses you may have suffered, to provide you with a more accurate estimate.

 To find out more or to begin your knee injury compensation claim, call JMW today on 0345 872 6666, or fill in our online enquiry form to request a call back.
 You can find out more about our personal claim services here.